Filename99/MyPythonExampleProjects/README.md

 ## Restaurant Order System

 A program that simulates a restaurant order system, takes a customer's order, processes it, displays a receipt, and tracks the revenue from the orders.

+## Address Book

+An address book program that can store people's contact information, search through the database, and export the data as a CSV file.